Citi vs. JPMorgan Chase

 Geography / availability signal Marketplace metadata marks Account Information as GLOBAL, and the API Playbook frames the API program around countries where Citi operates.
 The BDA Balances availability table currently lists North America and United States for this balance capability.
 Citi's public balance story reads stronger for multinational treasury positioning; J.P.
 Morgan's currently public balance docs read geographically tighter.

-What still requires bank validation Anonymous-public sources still leave endpoint contracts, production URL patterns, entitlement gates, account-scope rules, and regional implementation details for bank-led follow-up.
+What still requires bank validation Public sources still leave production entitlement gates, account-scope rules, rate/limit expectations, and regional implementation details for bank-led follow-up.
 J.P.
 Morgan publishes more, but teams still need account eligibility, onboarding approval, project credentials, and production entitlements to move beyond the mock flow.
 Both require onboarding, but Citi has more pre-sales discovery risk because the anonymous-public contract is thinner.

-Sources: Citi Developer Marketplace · CitiConnect API Playbook · Citi FAQs · Citi Kyriba integration · Citi 2019 API milestone · J.P.
+Sources: Citi Account Reporting docs · Citi Developer Marketplace · CitiConnect API Playbook · Citi FAQs · Citi Kyriba integration · Citi 2019 API milestone · J.P.
 Morgan BDA Balances overview · J.P.
 Morgan BDA Balances tutorial · J.P.
 Morgan Quick start · J.P.
 Morgan OAuth · J.P.
-Morgan response codes · Last verified: Apr 19, 2026.
+Morgan response codes · Last verified: July 11, 2026.

 Open like-for-like API map for treasury PMs Balance, payments, notifications, auth, and geography signals pulled only from anonymous-public Citi and J.P.
 Morgan sources.